digirati-co-uk/canvas-panel/packages/canvas-panel-core/docs/introduction.md

 to create a declarative and composable set of APIs that read IIIF resources and display them.

 This set of components is less focused on the look, layout and presentational aspects of IIIF Viewers, and more focused on creating a top-down data-driven model that can be used as the functional skeleton for all IIIF experiences or viewers.

+You can see these components in action [At the main site](/)

 One of the goals is to create a cookbook of skeletons that can be used as a starting point.
 A representative example a cookbook entry might look like: